 - Reduced or lack of appetite

-If you notice any of these symptoms in your pet or have any other concerns, then you should contact your veterinarian straight away.
+If you notice any of these symptoms in your pet or have any other concerns, you should contact your veterinarian immediately.
 Time is of the essence if you start noticing symptoms of an intestinal blockage from a peel.

 Will Banana Peels Kill My Dog?